OpenNebula/docs/source/management_and_operations/vm_management/vm_templates.rst

 Managing Templates
 ================================================================================

-Users can manage the VM Templates using the command ``onetemplate``, or the graphical interface :ref:`Sunstone <sunstone>`.
+Users can manage the VM Templates using the command ``onetemplate``, or the graphical interface :ref:`Sunstone <fireedge_sunstone>`.
 For each user, the actual list of templates available are determined by the ownership and permissions of the templates.

 Adding and Deleting Templates
 --------------------------------------------------------------------------------